yorobot/football.db/README.md

 # build

-Note: The recommend and easiest way to build yourself your own database copies (e.g. football.db, worlcup.db, etc.) is using Datafiles.
+Note: The recommended and easiest way to build yourself your own database copies (e.g. football.db, worlcup.db, etc.) is using Datafiles.
 See the [`openfootball/datafile`](https://github.com/openfootball/datafile) repo for details.